About the Stormont Vail Health COVID-19 Vaccine Clinic

 Please note, this process is a waiting list only, at no time is the vaccine is guaranteed.

 Opening the call line: At 8:00 a.m., the call-in line will open.
-Kansas residents 65 and over can call the line to get put on a waiting list.
-The first 10 eligible individuals will be placed on the call-in list and contacted by end of the day to see if any vaccines were unused.
+Current eligible Kansas residents can call the line to get put on a waiting list.
+They will be asked to show up at the clinic at a designated time for any unused vaccine at the end of the day due to no-shows.
 The list will not roll over for the next day, individuals will need to call in again to be placed on the list.

 Closing the call line: When the call-in list has been filled, callers will hear an automated message that says, “Thank you for calling the Stormont Vail Walk-In COVID-19 vaccine scheduling line.
 We have reached our maximum number of potential walk-in patients for today.
 Please try again tomorrow at 8 a.m. when the line re-opens.”